CSE237SP2022/project-passwordmanager-leib-ruby-jake-aaron/README.md

 So far, the only non-functional aspect of our program is beginning the script by running a shell script.
 We intend to fix this in our second iteration.
-As of now the best way to run our program is to run it through eclipse and run the MenuSystem.java
+As of now the best way to run our program is to clone the repository in Eclipse and run the MenuSystem.java